c-grigsby/vanillaJS-web-apps/bankist-website/README.md

-## Bankist Website
+## Bankist Web App

-Provides a modern website for a fictitous bank
+This application is a modern website for a fictitous bank

 ## Project Specifications